wagstalos/wagstalos/README.md

 - 📫 How to reach me: Frontendmentor https://www.frontendmentor.io/profile/wagstalos
 - 📫 How to reach me: Linkedin https://www.linkedin.com/in/wagner-silva-6a163555/
 - 📫 How to reach me: Codepen https://codepen.io/wagstalos
+- 📫 How to reach me: email wagstalos@hotmail.com
 <!--
 **w- 📫 How to reach me: Linkedinagstalos/wagstalos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.